Pellet Stove Reviews: How to Compare Pellet Stoves

 Built in Blower

-All stoves on these pages have a built in convection blower.
+All stoves on these pages have a built in convection blower except the Wiseway non-electric.
 Some of the Ecoteck stoves were originally designed without one, and relied on thermal radiation to spread warmth.
 A convection blower was added to comply with E.P.A. requirements for the American market.

 Convection Blower Capacity

 The amount of air the convection blower can shift, measured in cubic feet per minute.
-The more powerful the blower, the better the heat transfer.
+The more powerful the blower, the better the heat transfer into your home.

 Thermostat Compatible

 Whether or not the stove can be connected to a wall thermostat.
-Stoves without automatic ignition will cycle between high and low settings.
+Units without automatic ignition will cycle between high and low settings.

 E.P.A.
 Approved